 Assuming the SDK software is installed at

 - The root directory of the SDK software installation.
 Contains copyright, license, and README files.
-Also contains src.zip, the archive of source code for the Java 2 platform.
+Also contains src.jar, the archive of source code for the Java 2 platform.

-- The executables for all the development tools contained in the Java 2 SDK.
+- The executable files for the development tools contained in the Java Development Kit.
 The PATH environment variable should contain an entry for this directory.
 For more information on the tools, see the SDK Tools.

 - Files used by the development tools.
-Includes
+These include

 tools.jar, which contains non-core classes for support of the tools and utilities in the SDK.
 Also includes